pmcilreavy/pmcilreavy.github.io/_posts/2018-09-12-readify-consultant-toolbelt.md

 - [Sprache](https://github.com/sprache/Sprache) _Sprache_ is a simple, lightweight library for constructing parsers directly in C# code.
 - [Tailor](https://github.com/andrewabest/Tailor) A set of convention tests to make sure your Dapper queries adhere to certain good practices.

-Maybe you have a library think you think everyone should be using?
-Readify is always on the look out for talented developers.
-If you're interested in finding out more you can [express your interest here](https://join.readify.net/?source=StaffReferral&campaign=paul.mcilreavy) to get your journey started.

-_Toolbelt image by R Diepenheim from the Noun Project_
+_Toolbelt image by R Diepenheim from the Noun Project._